 Gonorrhea is caused by a bacterium called Neisseria gonorrhea.
 The bacteria lives on the moister membranes of the body (urethra, vagina, rectum, eyes, mouth, throat).

 Symptoms in men include painful urination, penile discharge (yellow, white or green) and swollen testicles.
-Many women do not show symptoms, but if they do, these include painful urination, include painful urination, increased vaginal discharge and severe abdominal pain.
+Many women do not show symptoms, but if they do, these include painful urination, increased vaginal discharge and severe abdominal pain.
 Gonorrhea can also affect rectum, eyes, throat, and joints.

 Syphilis is caused by a bacterium called Treponema pallidum and usually spreads by sexual contact.
 It starts as a painless sore (on genitals or mouth) and spreads through direct contact with syphilis sores, and vaginal, oral and anal sex.
 Symptoms include sores, lesions in mucus membranes and swollen lymph glands.
 As syphilis damages the body, it can cause paralysis, dementia or blindness.